The 2017 L&D Challenge: Shifting The Focus From Content To Delivery

 In 2017, we must be more than just trainers and instructional designers.
 We need to be graphic designers, web designers, subject matter experts, content professionals, L&D techies, learning consultants, social media gurus, and animators.
 It’s a lot to expect from L&D professionals, but it is what today’s world of learning needs.
 Those who do not keep up with this fast growing climate, will be passed up in favor of those who know how to innovate and find creative approaches to the new problems that 2017 will bring.

 So, start spending time on the things that are important to the future of learning and development.
-Focus on delivery methods, technology and tools, automation, improved online learning, better design, social learning and libraries of learning options (as opposed to only mandatory training).
+Focus on training delivery methods, technology and tools, automation, improved online learning, better design, social learning and libraries of learning options (as opposed to only mandatory training).

 Becoming fluid and forward thinking is a must for the future.
 It is our challenge this year to abandon our traditional way of thinking that we are content owners and begin innovating and adding a different type of value for our learners.
 Here’s to a year of amazing learning transformations!